-1. Students enrolling must have an advisor approve their class schedule.
+- 1. Students enrolling must have an advisor approve their class schedule.
 Registration may be done online or in person.
-New students must first complete the Admissions process, including freshman assessment testing - as required.
+New students must first complete the Admissions process, including freshman assessment testing as required. - 2.
+Adding a class - a.

-- a.
 Open classes may be added online or in person, with advisor approval. - b.
 With advisor and Division Chairperson (or Director of the Rolla Campus) approval, closed classes may be added. - 3.
 With advisor approval, dropping a class may be done online (before the semester begins) or in person. - 4.
 Withdrawing from all classes requires completion of the Request to Withdraw from All Classes form.
-This form is available at the Student Service Center and online at http://www.eastcentral.edu/common/assets/complete_withdrawal.pdf.
+The Complete Withdrawal Form is available at the Student Service Center and online.
 Signatures from Financial Aid, a General Advisor, and the Cashier are required before submitting the form to the Student Service Center. - 5.
 Waitlisting a class is possible, in certain classes, when all sections of a course are full.
 Classes with a waitlist are identified with a waitlist statement on the note section of the class on the class schedule.
 If a waitlist is available and with advisor approval, students may join the course waitlist online or in person.
 If an opening occurs in the course, the student is notified via student email and given 24 hours to respond.
 The student email account must be activated in order to receive the notification.